mcellteam/cellblender_tutorials/pbc.rst

 There can only be one periodic box and you do **not** need to instantiate it.

 **Export and run the simulation, then reload the visualization.**

-..Counting in Virtual Boxes ..---------------------------------------------

-..Counting works very similarly to normal counting in MCell.
-However, if using ..mirrored geometry, then you need to specify which "virtual" box that you're ..counting in like this:

-..Notice the section with the **[1,-2,3]**.
-The numbers refer to the X, Y, and Z ..coordinates of the virtual box respectively.
-In this example, we are counting ..all the vm molecules in Scene.cell that is one virtual box over in the positive ..X direction, two virtual boxes over in the negative Y direction, and three ..virtual boxes over in the positive Z direction.